erenvural/DevaBul/README.md

 Changes to do for the right work of the project
 _________________________________________________________________________________________________________________________________________
-1. In Php files and other necessary MySQL connections codes you have to write your webhost properties instead of '*'.
+1. In Php files and other necessary MySQL connections codes you have to write your webhost properties instead of x.
-[$conn = mysqli_connect("*", "*", "*", "*")]
+[$conn = mysqli_connect("x", "x", "x", "x")]
 For example: $conn = mysqli_connect("HOSTNAME", "USERNAME", "PASSWORD", "DATABASE_NAME"
 __________________________________________________________________________________________________________________________________________
 2. In AndroidManifest file;
 ...
 android:name="com.google.android.maps.v2.API_KEY"
-android:value="*"/>  You have to write api code take from https://developers.google.com ...
+android:value="x"/>  You have to write api code that take from https://developers.google.com instead of x ...
 __________________________________________________________________________________________________________________________________________
 3. In Activities;
-You have to write path of your php file instead of '*'.
-[String url ="*/LoginStatusChange.php"] For example: String url ="www.webhost.com/LoginStatusChange.php"
+You have to write path of your php file instead of x.
+[String url ="x/LoginStatusChange.php"] For example: String url ="www.webhost.com/LoginStatusChange.php"